suyogduttjain/click_carving/python/readme.md

 Suyog Jain and Kristen Grauman suyog@cs.utexas.edu

 This python implementation assumes that the proposals have been pre-computed.
-We have used DeepLab from Facebook to compute the proposals.
-Please refer the script inside the deeplab folder for more details.
+We have used DeepMask from Facebook to compute the proposals.
+Please refer the script inside the deepmask folder for more details.

 Please download some sample images/video frames along with pre-computed proposals from the following link: https://drive.google.com/open?id=1XK67Y-dWykATeMHh1K0rpAuZgQRNACOs